KrzysztofZawisla/SnowyResizer/README.md

 # SnowyResizer
-2KB framework to load last Windows size for electron.
+2KB framework to load last window's size for electron.

+This library is handling window size of last launch and setup this values as initial.

 ## Example of usage in main process
 ```javascript